natebarksdale/natebarksdale.github.io/src/content/blog/2009-03-31-my-astronomical-romance.md

 ---
 author: Nate Barksdale
 pubDatetime: 2009-03-31
-modDatetime: 2025-03-31T16:30:23Z
+modDatetime: 2025-04-10T17:29:29Z
 title: My Astronomical Romance
 slug: my-astronomical-romance
 featured: false
 draft: false
-description: A fascinating exploration of how the aesthetics of Hubble Space Telescope images reflect cultural choices, blending art and science to inspire a sense of wonder about the cosmos.
+description: How the aesthetics of Hubble Space Telescope images reflect cultural choices, blending art and science to inspire a sense of wonder about the cosmos.
 emoji: 🎨
 tags:
   - ✨ Wonder